What is a Wire Transfer?

-The funds will be transferred within one day, or less depending on whether the transaction is domestic or international.
+The funds will typically be transferred within one day, depending on whether the transaction is domestic or international.
 The recipient’s bank will deduct a transaction fee from the received funds.

-There are two types of wire transfers, i.e., domestic and international.
+There are two types of wire transfers – domestic and international.
 Each of these wire transfer types varies in cost and delivery times.
-Domestic wire transfers get processed within the same day the wire is sent to the recipient’s bank.
-Wire transfers within the United States are charged approximately $25 per transaction, but the fee can go as high as $35 depending on the banking institution.
+Domestic wire transfers get processed within the same day.
+Wire transfers within the United States are charged approximately $25 per transaction, but the fee can go as high as $35, depending on the banking institution.

 On the other hand, international wire transfers must be cleared by a United States clearinghouse and at least one foreign country’s processing system, which prolongs the processing time to several days.
 Individuals and entities use this technique to transfer large volumes of money in a foreign currency.

 International wire transfers cost about $43 to send money from the United States to another country.
 The recipient’s bank deducts about $8 to $10 from the amount of money wired to the recipient.
 Some banks may impose some hidden costs above the transaction fee that they charge.